duraki/devist/README.md

 Using **devist**, you can generate and export these notes to `.html` and allow users to check them out without reading ugly markdown format.

+The only thing you have to do is ran `devist` command inside your project directory. **devist** will look for the `RELEASES.md` and export HTML page.

 ```
 $ devist
        __          _      __